Who doesn’t like shopping at Target?

 Walk around the perimeter of the store before you go through the middle, and you should see most of them.

-Target has set discounts that it applies to clearance items, though the initial discount can vary by department.
+Target has set discounts that apply to clearance items, though the initial discount can vary by department.

 The discounts are 15%, 25%, 30%, 50%, 75%, and 90%, though it’s usually only holiday items that get up to the maximum discount of 90%.